rafaelrodrigues3092/samples/Containers/alwayson/README.md

-## SQL Server AlwaysOn wit containers
+## SQL Server AlwaysOn with containers

 This code uses two images of SQL Server docker to setup AlwaysOn Read-Scale/Clusterless AlwaysOn.